Nuclear Power in the United Arab Emirates

 KEPCO claimed later that the reason for their selection in the face of strong competition from France, USA, and Japan was their demonstrable highest capacity factor, lowest construction cost and shortest construction time among the bidders.

-The plants will largely be financed by the state, without the need for loans, but with some Korean equity partners.
-By 2020 UAE hopes to have four of the 1400 MWe nuclear plants running and producing electricity at a quarter the cost of that from gas.
+The Barakah plant is largely be financed by the state, without the need for loans, but with some Korean equity partners.
+By 2020 the UAE hopes to have four of the 1400 MWe nuclear units running and producing electricity at a quarter the cost of that from gas.
 It plans to export electricity to Gulf neighbours via the regional power grid.
-(The first APR-1400 units, Shin-Kori 3&4, are under construction in South Korea.)
+(The first APR-1400 units, Shin-Kori 3&4, were under construction in South Korea, and one is now operating.)

 An operating company, Nawah Energy, is to be set up about 2017 to run the four Barakah units, with 82% ENEC equity and 18% KEPCO.